shireensharaf/letter-invader/README.md

 When a letter reaches the bottom, the player loses one life.
 If the player has no life remaining, the game ends.

 ## How To Play
-If you have Python installed, you can run the program in Terminal.
+If you have Python installed, you can run the program in terminal.
 ```
 cd letter-invader
 python letter_invader.py